Castle Drive, DE45

 Over natural-stone step, the handsome natural-wood double-glazed front door with sidelight panel opens to generous cathedral-roof porch, with uPVC sealed-unit double-glazed (uPVC-SUDG) window with top-opening vent.
 6-hook coat rack; vinyl flooring.
 Ample space for storage, pushchair, etc. Electrical double socket for table lamp and/or front-garden lighting (5 amp); attractive pendant ceiling light; light switch for external lights onto driveway.
 Solid oak bevelled-glass door leading to

 This roomy space joins with the Kitchen via a squared archway, providing an inviting, airy and well-lit place for cooking, eating and socialising.
 Some of the kitchen units extend into the Dining Room, evoking a blended-but separate feel and function to these two rooms.
 Units located here include light-cream painted solid oak wall and floor units (2 x 600mm), with worktop of solid clear-varnished butcher-block oak (1.5 M long), and a fully integrated Hotpoint fridge freezer.
 The Dining Room leads both to the Kitchen, via the archway, and to the extremely versatile 4th Bedroom/Office/Study/GardenRoom via a glass-panelled door (the common ‘wall’ with the Garden Room consists of the original external windows, floor to ceiling).
 Radiator is double-walled, 700 mm wide.
-Two double-gang electrical sockets, and one single-gang; decorative 5-bulb ceiling lamp.
+Three double-gang electrical sockets; decorative 5-bulb ceiling lamp.

 Full range of solid oak kitchen units painted in light-cream, including one glass-fronted wall unit; worktops of light-marbled-patterned laminate.
 Useful breakfast bar of solid butcher-block oak (550 mm x 600mm) as in the worktop in the Dining Room.
 Kitchen is fully ceramic tiled, in what are believed to be the original 1970 tiles.
 Bosch appliances include fully integrated electric double oven, gas hob, integrated extractor fan with light, and dishwasher.
 Stainless steel double-bowl sink with drainer surface, with Franke large goose-neck tap.
 Lighting is combination of opaque white ceiling fixture and a fixture of 3 spotlights.
 Mains power is supplied by five 15-amp double-gang sockets, and one single gang socket, plus a separate 30-amp socket for the ovens.
 Active landline telephone located in Kitchen.
 An original ‘Yacht Glass’ glazed door leads to the